-- Submission of transcript/record of grades and statement describing home school structure and mission. - An interview with a member of the admission committee.
+Submission of transcript/record of grades and statement describing home school structure and mission.

 ADVANCED PLACEMENT OF FRESHMAN STUDENTS

 Students who have taken the Advanced Placement Examinations of the College Board (AP) or the International Baccalaureate Program (IB) should have the official results forwarded to the Office of Admission.
 These results will be evaluated for proper advanced standing and/or college credit.